ballerina-platform/module-ballerina-websub/README.md

 The WebSub library is one of the standard library modules of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

-This library provides the capability to easily introduce publishers and subscribers that are WebSub-compliant.
+This library providess the capability to easily introduce publishers and subscribers that are WebSub-compliant.
 The ballerina/websub library comes with an in-built WebSub Hub service, which can be brought up by publishers that need to bring up a hub.

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/websub-internal-hub-sample.html).